 The ultimate guide to organising a last-minute summer party

-You’ve booked your Christmas Party for 2019 but now you are thinking about hosting a Summer Party.
+You’ve booked your Christmas Party but now you are thinking about hosting a Summer Party.
 If this sounds familiar and you are finding it difficult to justify a mid-year soirée, it is useful to remember that events for employees are so much more than just having fun.
 Parties, team-builds and get-togethers offer great business benefits such as improving company culture and strengthening teams.

 Or, are you thinking you may have left it too late?
-If you have only recently started thinking about hosting a Summer party and not done much planning yet, we are going to show you just how easy it is to organise a stand-out Summer party on short notice.
+If you have only recently started thinking about hosting a Summer party and have not done much planning yet, we are going to show you just how easy it is to organise a stand-out Summer party on short notice.
 Follow these 5 easy steps for a Summer party that offers a wow-factor from start to end.

 1. Make it memorable.